jengelhart0/csci3081_flashphoto/README.md

     cd config
     autoconf configure.ac > configure
     chmod +x configure
-    ./configure --enabled-shared=no --prefix=$(realpath ..)
+    ./configure --enabled-shared=no --libdir=$(realpath ../lib) --prefix=$(realpath ../ext)

 Those lines do the following:
-1. Configure your project to build (this is just a simple Makefile generation)
+1. Configure your project to build.
+This does nothing at the moment (stub).
-2. Configure the PNG and JPEG libraries so that they can be built and installed to the proper location (we recommend ./lib, though it can be anywhere, so long as your Makefile knows it).
+2. Configure the PNG and JPEG libraries so that they can be built.
+3. Configure the PNG and JPEG libraries so they canf be installed to where your Makefile will look for theme (we chose ./lib via the --libdir prefix), though it can be anywhere.
+The --prefix argument tells configure the install prefix for everything else besides the libraries (we picked ../ext, but you can pick anything).

 You should not have to modify anything in the config/ directory.
 If you think you do, you are probably doing something wrong.
+Configuration is trickier than using make, so if you have questions, please ask John.

 ### Running the linter
 It is assumed that prior to handing in any iteration of the project, you will